Seone Mendez

 Seone Mendez (born 15 May 1999) is an Australian tennis player of Argentine descent.

 Mendez has career-high WTA rankings of 198 in singles, achieved on 21 March 2022, and 304 in doubles, set on 20 September 2021.
-Mendez has won 12 ITF singles titles and three ITF doubles titles.
+She has won thirteen ITF singles titles and five ITF doubles titles.

 Career

 2021

-In July 2021, Mendez made her WTA Tour debut at the Winners Open, where she qualified for the main draw, defeating Irina Fetecău in the final qualifying round.
-Mendez went on to reach the quarterfinal in her WTA debut, losing in three sets to former world No. 9, Andrea Petkovic.
+In July 2021, Mendez made her WTA Tour debut at the Winners Open where she qualified for the main draw, defeating Irina Fetecău in the final qualifying round.
+She went on to reach the quarterfinal in her WTA Tour debut, losing in three sets to former world No. 9, Andrea Petkovic.

 In October 2021, Mendez reached a career-high ranking of 206 and entered the Australian top 10.

 2022

-In January, Mendez reached the second round of the 2022 Australian Open qualifying.
+In January, she reached the second round of the 2022 Australian Open qualifying.

 Personal life

 Mendez is the daughter of Natalia and footballer Gabriel Mendez, and the sister of Gian Mendez.